Echo108471/MonkeyTrenchOffense/README.md

 ## Producer - Ryan Ffrench

 My group was amazing which made my role as a producer go smoothly.
-We came up with an idea that is simple to understand, and allowed us to easily come to a consensus on what our game should look and feel like.
+We came up with an idea that is simple to understand which allowed us to easily come to a consensus on what our game should look and feel like.
 One of the judges at the game jam even said that it was smart we made a game that was a spin on a preexisting game because so many design decisions had already been made.
 We were behind going into the first progress report, but this was due to it being Thanksgiving.
-Understandably people did not get as much work done over this time period as expected.
-I ensured everyone was on track by checking in with the group in a team group chat.
+Understandably people did not get as much work done as expected.
+We quickly got back on track and have been working very well together.
+I ensured everyone was on track by constently checking in with the group asking for brief progress updates.
 Communication was great.
 When people had bugs or other issues the entire group did their best to help.
 The biggest issue we faced as a group was issues with Godot's (nonexistent) Git integration specifically with merge conflicts.
 We minimized this by using pull requests/different branches initially, and later by pushing only when a significant amount of work had been done and with warning to the rest of the team.
 I specifically commited my changes late at night with hours of advanced notice.
-Another notable thing I did was formulate a good quick pitch for our project and come up with a way to present our game in an engaing way that showed off its strengths during the Final Festival.
+Another notable thing I did was formulate our approach to the Final Festival.
+We felt that we had the bones of a great game, but that getting the judges to see that was going to be a challenge.
+I prepared a elevator pitch that enthusiastically and quickly got the idea of our game across, and guided players through the best parts of our game.
+Overall, because our team worked so well together, this role was easier than anticipated which is why I ended up taking two sub-roles (see below).

 ## Entity Programming - Richard Shi